wharfkit/website/src/lib/docs/AccountKit/UnlinkAuthMethod.md

 ---
 title: UnlinkAuth (Method)
-description: Used to generate an action that removes the dependency between a smart contract action and a permission level.
+description: Used to create an action that removes the dependency between a smart contract action and a permission.
 category: AccountKit
 published: true
 order: 10